 Mention that you’re visiting Savannah to a local and they’ll quickly make you a list of all the places you need to dine.
 There’s no shortage of delicious eateries for every taste.
 Just be sure to schedule time for walking it off!

 Back In The Day Bakery– A short drive from the historic district, this local favorite is run by a couple who were nominated for a James Beard award for their cookbook.
-Enjoy a Southern-style biscuit or sandwich.
+Enjoy a Southern-style biscuit or sandwich but be prepared for lines.

 Pie Society City Market– Personal sized savory pies are the perfect way to enjoy a filling lunch for cheap.
 Stop by the City Market location and enjoy your British-style chicken rosemary pie in one of the city’s squares.